tdube2014/USGS-ECO-Drought-Flow-Image-SOPs/Readme.md

 + flow and image data at any timestep is useful.
 Data increments ranging from 15-minute to weekly are especially useful (longer than weekly is helpful is it is a long term record of condition.
 + No resolution requirement.
 As long as you can see if the stage is high, medium or low, the images are useful.
 + Record and check the time zone and daylight savings settings on the game camera at deployment.
 Most game cameras DO NOT adjust for daylight savings time.
++ Download images and insure that the camera is returned to the same location (angle and line of sight of stream).
 + label images?
 + Upload to?